Mahek Vara was 16 years old when she began to code, and over the last two years, she has helped more than 78,000 children do the same.

 She saw that children who attended government schools in India were not receiving a 21st-century education; they were not learning digital skills and were not able to use a computer.
 Mahek decided that she should do something about it.

 Mahek herself had been inspired by so many strong role models in technology including Dr. Anne Marie and her setup of the Stemettes and the programs such as Student to Stemette that she was part of.
 Programmes such as that help develop confidence as well as build a greater network within the industry at an early age.
 This allows young women at the very beginning of their careers to consider a wide array of options while choosing their next steps for their career journey.

 Mahek built Code Camp www.codecamp.org.in — an organisation that provides children with the resources they need to learn computer programming- an essential skill for their futures.

-The idea for Code Camp is that the programmes can be self-taught with programmes for beginner, intermediate and advanced with clear step by step diagrams, so language barriers were not an issue.
+The idea for Code Camp is that the programmes can be self-taught with programmes for beginner, intermediate and advanced with clear step-by-step diagrams, so language barriers are not an issue.
 The programme allows young children who come from low socioeconomic backgrounds to develop logical thinking and creative skills.

-As an alumnus of the Student to Stemette more than mentoring programme, Mahek gained a greater knowledge of the technology industry and how there are so many roles available within it.
-She gained specific experience about Project Management from her Sherpa, Ebba, who worked at Salesforce.
+As an alumnus of the Student to Stemette mentoring programme, Mahek gained a greater knowledge of the technology industry and how there are so many roles available within it.
+She gained specific experience in Project Management from her Sherpa, Ebba, who worked at Salesforce.